Why Heart of Dance?

 Our mission is to transform the social- and self-perception of individuals living with a variety of challenges by personally experiencing the physical, mental, and emotional benefits of social dance.
 Our vision is that youth, seniors, veterans, and any individuals living with mental, emotional, or physical illness or challenges are renewed through the connectedness of partner dance.

-We will extend Dancing Classrooms to eighth graders in the future and as we grow, we’ll create independent programs to serve individuals of all ages consistent with our mission.
+As we grow we will create independent programs to serve individuals of all ages consistent with our mission.
 Please see our Dancing Classrooms page for more information about the program.

 We are an IRS-designated tax exempt public charity ((501(c)(3)) so contributions to Heart of Dance are tax deductible!